skip to content

 The Sensor CDT course is managed by a number of dedicated people, organised into groups with specific responsibilities as shown in the diagram.
 You can find more detailed information about the members in each group further down.

-Senior Management Team
+Senior Management

 Clemens Kaminski is the Director of the Sensor CDT.
-He is a Professor of Chemical Physics and leads the Laser Analytics Group in the Department of Chemical Engineering and Biotechnology.
+He is a Professor of Chemical Physics, Head of Department, and leads the Laser Analytics Group in the Department of Chemical Engineering and Biotechnology.
 He specialises in the development of photonic sensor systems for the study of dynamic chemical processes ranging from single molecule studies in living cells to chemical reactions in the atmosphere.
 He was awarded the Hinshelwood (2004); Gaydon (2004); Leverhulme (2005) prizes and is recipient of the international SAOT award in optics (2008).
 He is co-founder of the Cambridge Advanced Imaging Centre (CAIC), and the Openlabtools initiative, and serves on the management boards of both.
 He is also founder and Director of CamBridgeSens, the Strategic Network of sensor research at Cambridge University.

-Róisín M Owens (Sensor CDT Equality and Diversity Champion) is the acting Co-Director of the Sensor CDT.
+Róisín M Owens is the Co-Director of the Sensor CDT (Sensor CDT Equality and Diversity Champion).
 She is a Professor in the Department of Chemical Engineering and Biotechnology and leads the Bioelectronic Systems Technologies Group.
 Her research encompasses biological models development integrated with electronic devices for monitoring or modulation.
 Her group actively work on the interface of biological materials with transducers, on the development of 3D models with integrated fluidics and electronics, and use of 3D in vitro systems to answer specific questions related to human pathology.
 She has been internationally recognised with the European Research Council starting grant in 2011, proof of concept grant in 2014, consolidator grant in 2016, a Marie Curie fellowship, and an EMBO fellowship.
 She became principle editor for biomaterials for MRS communications (Cambridge University Press (2014) and she is a member of the advisory board of Advanced BioSystems and Journal of Applied Polymer Science (Wiley).

 External Advisory Board